 What is Gelatin?

 Gelatin is an unflavored and translucid ingredient derived from animal collagen.
 This ingredient is used mostly in desserts to help give a custard-like consistency.
 Gelatin is an ingredient that comes in the form of powder, granules, or sheets.
 You must soak the gelatin in water before you use it in the main recipe.
-If you are vegan, the most suitable vegan substitutes for gelatin in order to reach the custard-like consistency for this Labneh Kefir Panna Cotta are agar-agar & xanthan gum.
+If you are vegetarian, the most suitable vegetarian substitutes for gelatin in order to reach the custard-like consistency for this Labneh Kefir Panna Cotta are agar-agar & xanthan gum.
 If you decide to use xanthan gum, then use just half of the amount indicated to use for gelatin.
-Read more about how to handle the vegan substitute of gelatin or 3 Vegetarian Substitutes for Gelatin.
+For more information on this, read 3 Vegetarian Substitutes for Gelatin.

 What is the Difference between Panna Cotta and Flan?